eth-brownie/brownie/docs/quickstart.rst

 ::

-    $ pytest tests/
+    $ brownie test

-Brownie provides pytest fixtures to allow you to interact with your project and to aid in testing.
+Brownie provides ``pytest`` fixtures to allow you to interact with your project and to aid in testing.
 To use a fixture, add an argument with the same name to the inputs of your test function.

 Here is an example test function using Brownie fixtures: